 This method returns information related to the usage of a given

 API key.
-Your client must set the method
+Your client must set the method property

-of its JSON-RPC request object to getUsage
+of its JSON-RPC request object to getUsage.
+The

-request must also contain an id
+request must also contain an id member, which will

 be returned in the response.